cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

 .. java:constructor:: public UtilizationModelDynamic()
    :outertype: UtilizationModelDynamic

-   Creates a UtilizationModelDynamic with no initial utilization and resource utilization unit defined in \ :java:ref:`Unit.PERCENTAGE`\ .
+   Creates a UtilizationModelDynamic with no initial utilization.
+The resource utilization unit is defined in \ :java:ref:`Unit.PERCENTAGE`\ .

-   The utilization will not be dynamically incremented until an increment function is defined by the .
+   The utilization won't be dynamically incremented until an increment function is defined by the .

    **See also:** :java:ref:`.setUtilizationUpdateFunction(Function)`